timkuijsten/node-chroot/README.md

   not cleared, use `child_process.fork()` to accomplish that.

 ## General chroot tips
-* Apply the principle of least privilege to anything that must reside in the chroot and the user that privileges are dropped to.
+Chrooting a program is not a security solution.
+It is only one aspect of the much broader principle of least privilege.
+When done right it can be used as a mitigation to seriously hinder a compromised process in further compromising the system.
+Keep the following things in mind when setting up and using a chroot:
+* Anything that is stored in the chroot can be used against you.
+Use an empty non-writable directory if possible.
-* Put as little as possible inside the chroot, so include modules before chrooting.
+* Include modules before chrooting.
 * Create a separate user account used only for running the chrooted process.
-* Try to avoid or minimize writable paths, or make it writable for the separate user only.
-* Realize that any code in a chroot must be maintained.
-* Avoid hard links to any other path outside the chroot.
-* Don't store any setuid or setgid binaries inside the chroot.
+* Use child_process.fork() to clear the environment and close file descriptors.

 ## License